nateKlaux/Naviga.Docs/Solicitor Concierge/configure_marketing_text.md

 2. Select the **images** tab.
 3. Double-click or drag your image into the **add image** box.

-Delete or edit a marketing text profile:
+Delete or edit a marketing text template:

 1. Select the **inventory** menu in the SolCon dashboard, then choose **Marketing Text**.
-Any existing profiles will display.
+Any existing templates will display.
-2. Navigate to the desired marketing text profile and select **edit**.
+2. Navigate to the desired marketing text template and select **edit**.
 3. If editing, make your changes then select either **save** or **save as new**.
 If deleting, select the trash can icon.

 #### What you've learned

-To review, you've learned how to create/edit/delete a Marketing Text profile.
-You will use these profiles when you create an Offer Group.
-You've also learned how to add attributes and images to your profile.
+To review, you've learned how to create/edit/delete a Marketing Text template.
+You will use these templates when you create an Offer Group.
+You've also learned how to add attributes and images to your template.